wp-plugins/wpbp-video-chat/readme.txt

 Simply use shortcode [tinychat_page] in a page, you may need to remove footer as some will show in front of the chat screen.
 This also uses my modified Tinychat embed file, This get's updated externally so you'll never need to update it.
-If you want to use Tinychats original then you'll have to change the embed file url to: <script src="http://tinychat.com/embed/chat.js"></script>
+If you want to use Tinychats original then you'll have to change the embed file url to http://tinychat.com/embed/chat.js.

 == Screenshots ==